anasioulas/PCBS_multilayer_perceptron_nn/README.md

 For the sake of illustration, I trained and evaluated the performance of my network on a specific data set (more details about that below).
 I used pandas and sklearn to prepare my data -the "from scratch" condition (in the sense of using only numpy) applied only to the construction of then neural network.

 I created three scripts, namely [data_preparation.py](data_preparation.py), [neural_network.py](neural_network.py), and [execution.py](execution.py).
 The main script is the `execution.py`, which calls the other two.
-The hyperparameters of the neural network can be changed at the execution.py script.
+The hyperparameters of the neural network can be changed at the execution.py script -comments at this script mention explicitly which parameters can be changed.
 Please, read the [Technical note](#technical-note) section, before you make any changes.
 The three scripts as well as the data set file should be put in the same folder.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**